-The business case for Durban is a strong one.
 The continent’s busiest port serves a city with excellent infrastructure and a varied and sophisticated economy while excellent schools, superb beaches, a warm climate and well-organised sports, leisure and cultural programmes contribute to making the east-coast city a destination of choice for investors.

 A modern fibre optic network enables good telecommunications and the Dube TradePort at King Shaka International Airport supports imports and exports.
 The University of KwaZulu-Natal is a well-established institution and several campuses of Technical and Vocational Education and Training (TVET) colleges also contribute to a skilled potential workforce.
 The city is also a leading tourism destination and the Inkosi Albert Luthuli International Convention Centre Complex in the heart of Durban is at the core of a strong Meetings, Incentives, Conferences and Events (MICE) sector.
 The manufacturing sector is varied, ranging from an oil refinery and a large automotive manufacturing plant to chemicals and textiles.